SAF Grand Challenge Progress Report

 Annual GHG Reduction

-- Based on assumptions for the fat, oil, and grease feedstocks used, life cycle GHG reductions range between 50% and 70% compared to conventional jet fuel.b
+- Based on assumptions for the fat, oil, and grease feedstocks used to generate historical SAF RINs, life cycle GHG reductions range between 50% and 80% compared to conventional jet fuel.c

-- More than 300,000 metric tons of CO2 equivalent GHG emission reductions have been realized through June 2024.
+- More than 300,000 metric tons of CO2e GHG emission reductions have been realized through September 2024.

 SAF Production Potential